Not guilty plea for man charged with murder in Holyoke

 Hampden County District Attorney’s Office spokesman Jim Leydon told 22News, 19-year-old Dennis Guzman was arraigned in Holyoke District Court on a murder charge and held without the right to bail.

-Guzman was arrested on a fugitive from justice charge in Philadelphia on August 8.
+Leydon said Guzman was initially arrested on August 8 on a fugitive from justice charge by members of the U.S. Marshal Service and Philadelphia Police Department in North Philadelphia, Pennsylvania.

-On August 3, officers were on patrol when they heard gunshots coming from the area of Appleton, High, and Maple Streets in Holyoke.
+On August 3, around 11:39 p.m. officers were on patrol when they heard gunshots coming from the area of Appleton, High, and Maple Streets in Holyoke.
 Musgrave was found suffering from a gunshot wound outside of 285 Maple Street.
 He was taken to Baystate Medical Center but did not survive.

 Guzman was issued an arrest warrant that next week that charged him with murder, assault and battery with a dangerous weapon and unlawful possession of a firearm.